DeTiME: Diffusion-Enhanced Topic Modeling using Encoder-decoder based LLM: Abstract

 \section{Abstract}

-In the burgeoning field of natural language processing, Neural Topic Models (NTMs) and Large Language Models (LLMs) have emerged as areas of significant research interest.
-Despite this, NTMs primarily utilize contextual embeddings from LLMs, which are not optimal for clustering or capable for topic generation.
-Our study addresses this gap by introducing a novel framework named Diffusion-Enhanced Topic Modeling using Encoder-Decoder-based LLMs (DeTiME).
-DeTiME leverages ncoder-Decoder-based LLMs to produce highly clusterable embeddings that could generate topics that exhibit both superior clusterability and enhanced semantic coherence compared to existing methods.
-Additionally, by exploiting the power of diffusion, our framework also provides the capability to generate content relevant to the identified topics.
-This dual functionality allows users to efficiently produce highly clustered topics and related content simultaneously.
+In the burgeoning field of natural language processing(NLP), Neural Topic Models (NTMs) , Large Language Models (LLMs) and Diffusion model have emerged as areas of significant research interest.
+Despite this, NTMs primarily utilize contextual embeddings from LLMs, which are not optimal for clustering or capable for topic based text generation.
+NTMs have never been combined with diffusion model for text generation.
+Our study addresses these gaps by introducing a novel framework named Diffusion-Enhanced Topic Modeling using Encoder-Decoder-based LLMs (DeTiME).
+DeTiME leverages Encoder-Decoder-based LLMs to produce highly clusterable embeddings that could generate topics that exhibit both superior clusterability and enhanced semantic coherence compared to existing methods.
+Additionally, by exploiting the power of diffusion model, our framework also provides the capability to do topic based text generation.
+This dual functionality allows users to efficiently produce highly clustered topics and topic based text generation simultaneously.
 DeTiME's potential extends to generating clustered embeddings as well.
-Notably, our proposed framework proves to be efficient to train and exhibits high adaptability, demonstrating its potential for a wide array of applications.
+Notably, our proposed framework(both encoder-decoder based LLM and diffusion model) proves to be efficient to train and exhibits high adaptability to other LLMs and diffusion model, demonstrating its potential for a wide array of applications.